 I mean, this is a relatively recent development as things go.

-You know, this it's interesting because the media takes no responsibility uh at all in in all this.
+You know, it's interesting because the media takes no responsibility at all in all of this.

 I'm talking about left-wing media.

-I mean, there's a great piece by Cheryl Atkinson who used to work at um CBS and it's called Sixty Media Mistakes in the Trump era, the definitive list.
+I mean, there's a great piece by Cheryl Atkinson, who used to work at CBS, and it's called 60 Media Mistakes in the Trump Era, the Definitive List.

 That's exactly right.

-They ignore the dossier, they ignore Benghazi, they ignore any major scandal that affects someone in the Democratic Party because it does not fit into their left-wing agenda.
+They ignore any major scandal that affects someone in the Democratic Party because it does not fit into their left-wing agenda.

-They said that uh the president and the and the Republicans are stoking tensions over race by talking about fraud in Florida, which we now have evidence of, uh, versus how they treat Stacey Abrams in Georgia when she's considering bringing a lawsuit alleging fraud and having an entirely new vote in Georgia.
+They said that the president and the Republicans, they're stoking tensions over race by talking about fraud in Florida, which we now have evidence of, versus how they treat Stacey Abrams in Georgia when she's considering bringing a lawsuit alleging fraud and having an entirely new vote in Georgia.

-Uh the New York Times wins all the credence in the world to that while ignoring and and marginalizing Republican concerns.
+The New York Times lends all the credence in the world to that while ignoring and marginalizing Republican concerns.

-I mean, right there on their pages the bias, which is why they have the lowest approval rating in Gallup recorded history, because the American people recognize the bias.
+I mean, it's right there on their pages, the bias, which is why they have the lowest approval rating in Gallup recorded history because the American people recognize the bias.

-What is your thought on you know where we are?
+What is your thought on where we are?

 DeSantis now is declared the governor.